 |Posted on January 11, 2017 at 11:25 AM|

-The Megabyte Class will be hosting a spring championship this May at the Lake of the Ozarks in Missouri.
+We had a great time at teh spring Mid West championship Regatta in 2017 at the Lake of the Ozarks in Missouri.
+We are lookung fir a host site for 2018 - anyone interested?
 With a number of sailors already committed this is sure to be a great event.
-For more details, check out our upcoming events.

 |Posted on January 21, 2016 at 9:20 AM|